MacCampers/DEV_Dashboard/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.5.

+## Build

+Run `docker-composer build` to build the project.

 ## Development server

-Run `npm start` for a dev server.
-Navigate to `http://localhost:8080/`.
-The app will automatically reload if you change any of the source files.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run `docker-composer up` then navigate to `http://localhost:8080/`.

 ## Further help